arvigeus/AZ-204/Learning Path/API Management.md

 curl https://<apim gateway>.azure-api.net/api/path?subscription-key=<key string>
 ```

-If the key is not passed in the header, or as a query string in the URL, you'll get a **401 Access Denied** response from the API gateway.
+If the key isn't passed in the header, or as a query string in the URL, you get a **401 Access Denied** response from the API gateway.

 ### Secure APIs by using certificates